smartclean/smartclean.github.io/docs/auditsReport.md

 ## Helpful pointers for understanding some graphs:

-1. “Low performing inspections and failed questions/issues” table helps in understanding which audits performed the worst and what were the questions within the audit that weakened the position of the audit for a particular zone.<br />
+1. “Low performing inspections and failed questions/issues” table helps in understanding which audits performed the worst and what questions were the reason behind audits not performing well for a particular zone.<br />
-    *Example(Graph below)*: For audit “Lift Lobbies.” and zone "East Lift Lobby L41", the average score is 75% whereas the target was supposed to be 80.
+    *Example(Graph below)*: For audit “Lift Lobbies.” and zone "East Lift Lobby L41", the average score is 75% whereas the target was supposed to be 80%.
 "No.of Failed item(s)" denotes the number of questions that failed for an audit and "Failed Item(s)" lists the questions that failed.

     ![VR-3](https://www.smartclean.io/matrix/images/reports/auditsReport/VR-3.png)